Healthy Homes Assessment Te Awa

 What We Do

-As building inspectors, we are experts in all elements involved in expert house inspects.
-We’re there to ensure you make the best decision when buying your next home.
+As building inspectors we deal with all the components involved in specialist home inspects.
+We’re here to make sure that you make the best choice when it comes to purchasing your next property.

-We consider your investment to be a serious one, and undertake comprehensive checks to make sure you don’t get any unexpected or expensive surprise costs, meaning you can relax and focus on the fun parts of owning or purchasing an home.
+We take your investment seriously We will conduct detailed examinations to make sure you don’t get any unexpected or expensive unpleasant surprises, so you are able to relax and focus on the fun aspects of owning or purchasing your own home.

-We specialise in a range of services to ensure you are fully aware of the state of any property you might be considering buying or selling as well as additional services.
+We offer a wide range of services to ensure that you are completely informed about the condition of any property that you might be considering buying or selling in addition to other solutions.

-We have a systematic method of conducting your house inspection and the latest in technology for software with digital photos embedded into the Report, you can actually see any issues found.
-Thanks to our comprehensive reporting it’s no wonder that we receive so many clients who recommend our service to family and acquaintances.
+Our systematic approach to your property inspection and the most up-to-date software technology which includes digital photos in your document, you can actually see any issues identified.
+Through our comprehensive reporting it’s not surprising that we receive so many referrals from clients our service to family members and acquaintances.

 Get in Touch - Have Peace of Mind